 Because the length of the section is 35 minutes for a regular time test taker, you should spend an average of 8:45 (8 minutes and 45 seconds) or less on each passage and its 10 questions.
 Multiply that by 1.5 if you get extended time, or by 2 if you get double time.

 Now, 3 of these 4 passages will be long, single passages.
-This means that you’ll read approximately a whole two-column page of writing, accompanied by 10 questions.
+This means that you’ll read roughly a two-column page of writing, accompanied by 9 or 10 questions.

 You won’t know ahead of time WHICH of the four passage types will be a Double Passage; it could fall into the category of Fiction or Social Science or Humanities or Natural Science.
-But if you understand how this type of passage is structured, and use my trademark strategy, you’ll be able to get all the questions correct, regardless of WHERE it crops up within the ACT Reading section!
+But if you learn about how this type of passage is structured, and how to approach it like an expert, you’ll be able to get all the questions correct—regardless of WHERE it crops up within the ACT Reading section!

-The Double Passage in the ACT Reading section gives you about the same amount of actual reading to do as the other passages, but it’s organized differently:
+The Double Passage in the ACT Reading section gives you about the same total amount of reading as the other passages, but it’s organized differently:

-• Each of the two passages will be about HALF the length of a regular, single passage.
-Think: roughly one full column of text on a page instead of both columns of text on a page.
+Each of the two passages will be about HALF the length of a regular, single passage.
+So, each passage is roughly one full column of text on a page instead of both columns of text on a page.

-• Each of these 3 question sections will have roughly 3-4 questions total in it.
-(I have seen past tests in which there were 5 “Passage A ONLY” questions, 2 “Passage B ONLY” questions, and then 3 questions about BOTH, so be prepared for some slight variation!)
+Each of these 3 question sections will have roughly 3-4 questions total in it.
+(I have seen past tests in which there were 5 “Passage A ONLY” questions, 2 “Passage B ONLY” questions, and then 3 questions about BOTH, so know that there may be some minor variations!)

-• There’s a tricky new twist as of September 2023: sometimes these questions WILL be explicitly labeled with a little box telling you which passage they correspond to (Passage A, etc.)…but sometimes they WON’T!
-Instead, all 10 questions will just all be listed out in one undifferentiated block.
+As of September 2023, there’s a new detail to pay attention to: sometimes these questions WILL be explicitly labeled with a little box telling you which passage they correspond to (Passage A, etc.)…but sometimes they WON’T!
+Instead, all 9 or 10 questions will just all be listed out in one undifferentiated block.
 THAT SAID, the questions will still be presented IN ORDER!
 (Qs about Passage A only —> Qs about Passage B only —> Qs about Passages A and B.)

-What are they doing before I transform their approach?
+What mistake are they making before I redirect them towards success?
 Simple: they do all the reading FIRST, and then they answer all the questions SECOND.

 But you see, that isn’t a very efficient approach to the Paired ACT Reading Passage.
 Here’s why:

-• The student reads Passage A. Then they read Passage B, which causes them to FORGET what they just learned in Passage A and/or conflate/combine the two passages in their brains!
+The student reads Passage A. Then they read Passage B, which causes them to FORGET what they just learned in Passage A, and/or mix up/combine the two passages in their brains!

-• Now they have to answer the questions about BOTH passages, which requires them to understand exactly how the two passages were alike and different.
-Unfortunately, most students who start this way will have both passages completely jumbled in their heads and will likely get these very wrong…AND waste a ton of precious time in the process!
+Now they have to answer the questions about BOTH passages, which requires them to figure out precisely how the two passages were alike and different.
+Unfortunately, most students who start this way will have both passages completely jumbled in their heads and will likely get these very wrong…AND burn through a bunch of precious time in the process!

-Don’t be ashamed if that’s exactly the approach you’ve been taking in the past.
-It’s the intuitive approach...it just happens not to be the right one.
-But now you’re going to learn the secret that will be your salvation!
+I don’t want you to feel bad if that sounds like exactly how you’ve approached these problems in the past.
+It’s the most obvious approach….it just happens not to be the right one.
+But now you’re going to learn the secret method that will set you apart from the flock!

 The best ACT Paired Passage Strategy